 How your gastrointestinal health changes as you age

-• Liver disease—damage to the liver that prevents it from functioning properly
+- Liver disease—Damage to the liver that prevents it from functioning properly, often exacerbated by poor diet or medication side effects.

-• Colon cancer—older adults are at a higher risk of developing colon cancer, so it is important to get regular colonoscopies starting at the age of 50.
+- Colon cancer—Older adults are at a higher risk of developing colon cancer, so regular colonoscopies starting at age 50 are crucial for early detection.

 How to improve your gut health